 Terms and conditions for student employment related to financial aid

-This calculator will provide you with an estimate of the Net Price of attending RISD.
-These calculations are for informative purposes only and should not be considered an actual award or an expected award.
-Funds are based on availability. https://risd.studentaidcalculator.com
+The net price calculator gives an estimate of the net price of attending RISD.
+These calculations are for information purposes only and should not be considered an actual award or an expected award.
+Funds are based on availability.

 The average student loan debt for undergraduates from the class of 2018 who borrowed federal or private loans was $35,938.